In a small saucepan, bring the mirin

 , until sugar dissolves, remove from heat and chill.

 Make Kale “Nests” – Heat a little oil in a heavy bottom skillet, over med high heat.
 Saute onion until just tender, about 2-3 minutes.
 Turn heat to med, add kale.
 Stir and let it wilt, 3-5 minutes.
-Splash with a little sake, let it burn off, season with salt and pepper.
+Splash with a little sake, let it burn off, season with salt

 To serve: Brush the aioli across 4 large plates. (see photo) Place the fish, pickled daikon and kale nests, over the aioli.
 Play around, and have fun with this.
 It doesn’t have to be perfect.